 - Season 5 started the same way, but when Michael Lembeck joined the cast a few episodes in as Julie's husband, Bertinelli, still in the final position, was given an "and"; this remained after Philips was removed.

 - Season 6 was when she got the added "as Barbara Cooper".
 This was the basic set-up (Bertinelli with an "and" at the end, she and Harrington both getting an "as") until Bertinelli and Harrington got the extra, lower-case "starring" in season 9, as noted above.

 - The STARRING/starring/and starring distinction might very well be unique to this show and its final season.

 - There were actually several iterations of this trope across the 9 seasons.

-- Automobile Opening: The title sequence (starting with the third season) opens with a sweep over rush hour in downtown Indianapolis.
+- Automobile Opening: The title sequence (starting with the fifth season) opens with a sweep over rush hour in downtown Indianapolis.

 - Berserk Button: Schneider does not like his middle name being mentioned.

-- Bratty Teen Age Daughter: Julie, whose antics were matched by Mackenzie Phillips' offscreen behaviour.
+- Bratty Teen Age Daughter: Julie, whose antics were matched by Mackenzie Phillips' offscreen behavior.

-- Calling Parents by Their Name: In an episode where Barbara is going to a local college, Ann surprises Barbara by signing up for the same class.
+- Calling Parents by Their Name: In an episode where Barbara is going to a local college, Ann surprises her by signing up for the same class.
 When Barbara sees her, she calls her "Ann" instead of Mom and pretends they just know each other from school rather than let everyone else in class know that she's her mother.
 (It helps that, due to the divorce, they have different last names.)
-Ann reluctantly goes along with it.
+Ann reluctantly goes along.

 - Casanova Wannabe: